 Mr. Howe’s prior senior corporate positions include Veridian [VNX: NYSE] and TASC, where he had responsibility for legal affairs, corporate development, M&A, contracting, ethics and compliance, government relations, and security.
 Before moving to the corporate world in 2000, he was a partner for a decade at a leading Washington law firm.
 Preceding private practice, Mr. Howe was a law clerk for Judge George MacKinnon of the U.S. Court of Appeals for the D.C.
 Circuit, a highly respected federal jurist.

 Mr. Howe was previously president of the Federal Circuit Bar Association, chair of the Washington Space Business Roundtable, treasurer of the All America PAC, and director of Intermap Technologies [IMP: TSX].
-Currently, in addition to serving as a moderator for the Aspen Institute, he is active as co-founder and treasurer of No Labels and an advisory board member of Luminati Aerospace LLC and Sentinel Satellite LLC.
+Currently, in addition to serving as a moderator for the Aspen Institute, he is active as co-founder and treasurer of No Labels and as vice-chair of the Intelligence and National Security Association Legal Roundtable.

 Mr. Howe received his J.D. cum laude from Harvard Law School, where he was an editor of the Harvard Law Review; his honors M.A. in modern history and economics from Oxford University, where he was a Sachs Scholar; and his A.B. magna cum laude from Princeton University and its School of Public and International Affairs.

-A native of Washington, D.C. and Bethesda, Maryland, Mr. Howe is married with two grown daughters and a grandson.
+A native of Washington, D.C. and Bethesda, Maryland, Mr. Howe is married with two grown daughters and two grandsons.